canonical/jhack/README.md

 You can change the panels shown by default to only keep those that you want using the `-i`/`--include` flag.

 You can enter **focus mode** (only show logs for specified containers or pebble services) by running:
-`jhack debug-log myapp/0 -f mycontainer:myservice.
+`jhack debug-log myapp/0 -f mycontainer:myservice`.